-Ethical consideration is an integral part of research governance.
-Any research being undertaken at Epworth which is considered more than low-risk will require ethics review by a HREC certified under the National Health and Medical Research Council (NHMRC) National Mutual Acceptance (NMA) scheme.
-The NMA scheme is a widely adopted initiative which aims to reduce the duplication and streamline the ethical review process.
+Ethical consideration is an integral part of research governance, any research being undertaken at Epworth which is considered more than low-risk will require ethics review by a HREC certified by the National Health and Medical Research Council (NHMRC).
+Refer to the list of these HRECs.

 Please refer to the Epworth Research Handbook for an overview of options and requirements for ethics review pathways accepted at Epworth.

 The RDGU can assist in identifying the appropriate review pathway at registration.

 The RDGU oversees the review of Low and Negligible Risk projects deemed suitable for ethical consideration via the non-HREC review pathway as defined by the National Statement.
 Please see the Non-HREC Review SOP (SOP-RG-08) for further information.

 If the project meets the criteria for non-HREC review all ethics and governance considerations will be addressed as part of the review.

 The Principal Investigator is responsible for ensuring the Participant Information and Consent Form (PICF) and other site-specific documents are based upon the current HREC approved Master documents and appropriately amended to include the site specific information.

 The PICF content checklist form (SOP-RG-01-FORM-01) must be referred to when preparing the site specific PICF.

 The PI Declaration Form (SOP-RG-01-FORM-02) is equivalent to the SSA form used at other hospital sites.